A Dallas Cowboys football blog

 Breaking Down An Outsider’s View of Cowboys Training Camp

-I've always said that training camp is my absolute favorite time to be doing exactly this — discussing football.
-It's a time for fans, writers, coaches, and players to come together with one goal in mind, build the foundation for a successful season while learning more about the roster everyday.
+I’ve always said that training camp is my absolute favorite time to be doing exactly this — discussing Dallas Cowboys football.
+It’s a time for fans, writers, coaches, and players to come together with one goal in mind, build the foundation for a successful season while learning more about the roster everyday.

 As part of this process, it’s important to take a step back from the daily flood of Cowboys updates we’re all living in.
 When other members of the national media make their way to Oxnard to take in a Cowboys practice, taking note of who they think stood out is extremely valuable.